Sadio Mane Profile

 |Born||Apr 10, 1992|

-From Sédhiou in Senegal to the peak of world soccer.
+From Sedhiou in Senegal to the peak of world football.
 Sadio Mane's career is an incredible success story which is far from over.
 Planet Sport takes a look at his journey so far.

-Mane currently plays for Liverpool in the English Premier League.
-Although a winger by trade, he is a prolific goalscorer and has been labeled a 'complete' player by his peers.
+Although a winger by trade, Mane is a prolific goalscorer and has been labeled a 'complete' player by his peers.